Heatblur-Simulations/f-4e-manual/src/general.rst

 Flight Director Switch
 ----------------------

-The Flight Director Switch determines whether or not pitch and bank angle steering bars on the ADI are visible, with OFF removing this instrumentation from view.
+The Flight Director Switch turns ON and OFF the Flight Director Computer pitch and bank angle steering clues, visible on the ADI.
+Selecting OFF removes these bars from view.

 Horizontal Situation Indicator
 ------------------------------